Dietary Deep Dive: Is Whey Protein Vegan, Vegetarian, or Neither?

 Amino Acid Comparison

 Amino acids are where the best wheys can’t be matched by the best vegan powders.
-Not a problem, but a fact.
+Not a problem, but it’s a fact.

 You’ll see below that even with serving sizes that are more than 50% larger than Opportuniteas, neither plant-based protein powder can match the top shelf Opportuniteas, in terms of Essential Amino Acids (EAA) and Branched-Chain Amino Acids (BCAA).